-Best for: Keeping things simple when you have mass-produced, interchangeable items.
+The weighted average method is best for keeping things simple when you have mass-produced, interchangeable items.
 Examples include off-the-rack clothing, nails, and water bottles.
 Order Metrics uses this method.

-Best for: High-value, unique, or customized items that you need to identify individually.
+This method is best for high-value, unique, or customized items that you need to identify individually.
 Examples include cars, antiques, and build-to-order computers.

 With mass-produced and/or non-unique items, inventory is considered as a pool rather than as individual items.
 Continuing the above example, you’d have a total inventory of $22.50 ($7 + $8 + $7.50).

 With FIFO, the first unit you bought is considered the first unit you sold even though an employee filling the order may have actually grabbed a different unit.
 Assume that you bought units A, B, and C in order and then had two orders for one unit each.

 Under FIFO, your COGS for the first order is $7 because you bought unit A first.
 Your COGS for the second order is $8 because unit B is the next unit you bought.
 Your total COGS for that period would be $15 – the sum of the COGS for each order.